Kirpal/Keyboard-Layout-Editor-for-Blender/README.md

     `"led" : [RED, GREEN, BLUE, BRIGHTNESS]` *(you may need to add a comma to the line above)*
     + RED, GREEN, and BLUE are out of 255, and BRIGHTNESS is from 0 to 1

++ To make the keycap legends backlit, make the legend color the same as whatever color you made the LEDs